 1 [ARTICLE] 4 2 RELATIONS OF MEMBERS TO EACH OTHER AND 3 TO LIMITED LIABILITY COMPANY 4 5 SECTION 401.
 BECOMING A MEMBER.
-6 (a) A person becomes an initial member in connection with the formation of a 7 limited liability company, upon the later of: 8 (1) the formation of the limited liability company; or 9 (2) the time provided in and upon compliance with: 10 (A) the understanding of the person that is to become the sole 11 initial member; or 12 (B) an agreement among the persons that are collectively to 13 become the initial members.
-14 (b) After a limited liability company has had at least one initial member, a person 15 becomes a member: 16 (1) as provided in an operating agreement; 17 (2) as the result of a merger under [Article] 11 or [TBD - pending 18 META]; 19 (3) with the consent of all the members; or 20 (4) if within 90 days after the limited liability company ceases to have any 21 members, the legal representative of the last person to have been a member consents to have the 22 person become a member and the person consents to become a member.

-(c) A person may become a member without making or being obligated to make a contribution to the limited liability company or acquiring a transferable interest.
+6 (a) A person becomes an initial member in connection with the formation of a 7 limited liability company upon the formation of the limited liability company.
+8 (b) After a limited liability company has had at least one initial member, a person 9 becomes a member: 10 (1) as provided in an operating agreement; 11 (2) as the result of a merger, conversion, or domestication under [Article] 12 10; 13 (3) with the consent of all the members; or 14 (4) if within 90 days after the limited liability company ceases to have any 15 members, the legal representative of the last person to have been a member consents to have the 16 person become a member and the person consents to become a member.
+17 (c) A person may become a member without acquiring a transferable interest and 18 without making or being obligated to make a contribution to the limited liability company.
+19 Reporters' Notes 20 21 22 23 History of this section and the issue of "shelf LLCs" At the November, 2003 meeting, discussion was intense and views divided as to whether this Act should allow "shelf" LLCs.
+The April 2004 draft tried to steer a middle course, recognizing that: (i) it is the filing of a public document that creates the LLC as a legal person, and (ii) LLCs are filed on behalf of one or more persons intending to become members upon formation